Do you know these 5 facts about Urinary Tract Infections in the elderly? The National Center for Biotechnology Information reports that...

 - Urinary tract infections are overdiagnosed and overtreated in older people.

-- Diagnosis of UTI in an older person requires the presence of new urinary symptoms.
+- Diagnosis of infection of the urinary system in an older person requires the presence of new urinary symptoms.

 - Asymptomatic bacteriuria (ASB) is very common in later life and should not be screened for or treated.